pfin/claudesidian-mcp/tool-simplification-proposal.md

 ### Recommendation

 Replace with `archiveAgent` that:
-- Marks agent as inactive (`isEnabled: false`)
+- Sets `isEnabled: false` on the agent (simple flag flip)
+- Agent disappears from `listAgents` active results
-- Moves agent config to `.archive/agents/[timestamp]/[agent-name].json`
+- Agent config is preserved in storage
-- Agent can be restored by moving back or re-creating
+- Agent can be restored via `updateAgent({ name, isEnabled: true })`

+**No file movement needed** - just a status change.
+This is simpler than the file-based archive pattern used for vault content.

 ---